bcgsc/pori/docs/ipr/core_variants/expression.md

 Computing the various expression metrics is largely optional and done prior by the user prior to upload/report-creation.
 These metrics are displayed to the analyst reviewing the case along with the variant status.
 The standard fields we provide input for are listed below.

-As with the other variants, these should be passed to the IPR python adaptor in the main report content JSON.
+As with the other variants, these should be passed to the IPR python adapter in the main report content JSON.

 ```json
 {